-The Environmental Protection Agency (EPA) for the agency's recent announcement, which enables water-to-water residential geothermal heat pumps (GHPs) to earn the Energy Star label for the first time.
+The Environmental Protection Agency recently announced new requirements for residential geothermal heat pumps, which enables water-to-water GHPs to earn the Energy Star label for the first time.

 environment and reduce energy costs - up to 45 percent more efficient than

 install geothermal heat pumps with the Energy Star are eligible for a30 percent federal tax credit.